ncbi/vadr/documentation/advbuild.md

 KX510148.1  96.357  KF826854.1  91.050  KX510250.1  100.000
 ```

-We will use the `KX510193.1` attachment glycoprotein sequence, which
+We will use the `KX510193.1` attachment glycoprotein CDS sequence,
-has the highest average nucleotide percent identity with all other
+which has the highest average nucleotide percent identity with all
-candidates.
-(We could have used a protein alignment for this step,
+other candidates.
+(We could have used a protein alignment as the basis
-especially since we are trying to optimize blastx alignments, but the
+for selecting a representative in this step, especially since we are
+trying to optimize blastx alignments, but the nucleotide-based
-nucleotide based approach we've taken here should be a good proxy for
+approach we've taken here should be a good enough proxy for the
-the protein-based approach.)
+protein-based approach.)

 To actually add the new sequence to our blastx library, we will use
 the `build-add-to-blast-db.pl` script.
 To determine how to use that